Shin Megami Tensei: Liberation Dx2: Reception

 Dx2 received "generally favorable reviews" according to media review aggregator website Metacritic.
 The game received high praise for its high graphical content, and its adaptation of the Shin Megami Tensei gameplay.
 The Verge commented that Dx2 did an "admirable job" of retaining the "soul of SMT", and praised the game for it retaining the same battle mechanics found in other SMT games.
 Ethan Gatch of Kotaku commented that the game succeeded in being a "console gameplay experience on smartphones".

 Dave Aubrey of Pocket Gamer was positive about the game, but felt that it didn't reach the same levels as those of the mainline series of SMT.
 Aubrey commented that despite the cast being "beautifully designed", the characters were "not as interactive or likeable" as those in other SMT games.
 Matthew Sholtz of Android Police compared the game to Pokémon, with similar experiences to the series, such as a strength/weakness system, and the ability to catch and evolve monsters.
-Zack Reese of website RPG Site commented on the poor story, in comparison to regular SMT games, but also stated that Dx2 is "worth playing especially if you’re a series fan."
+Zack Reese of website RPG Site called the story poor in comparison to other Shin Megami Tensei games, but also stated that Dx2 is "worth playing especially if you’re a series fan."